thunklife/thunklife.github.io/blog/_posts/2017-02-17-purescript-validation-pt1.md

 nullary - no data comes along with it.
 We can improve on that a bit by using `Either`.
-Like `Maybe`, `Either` has two data constructors: `Left` and `Right`, with `Left` typically used to indicate failue and `Right` used to indicated success.
+Like `Maybe`, `Either` has two data constructors: `Left` and `Right`, with `Left` typically used to indicate failue and `Right` used to indicated spurescript-uccess.
 Both `Left` and `Right` bring extra data along with them so we can provide some context for the failure.

 {% highlight haskell %}